jcook05/EdSec/Serverless/sgmgmt/README.md

 ## Configuration

-SSH, TCP and UDP port remediation is configured via the Environment Variables locacted within the serverless.yml.
-To activate auto-remediation of these ports simple set the environment variable for the desired protocol to true.
+SSH, TCP and UDP port remediation is configured via the Environment Variables located within the serverless.yml file.
+To activate auto-remediation of these ports simply set the environment variable for the desired protocol to true.
+Alternatively, set to false to deactivate.

 ## Prerequisites

    CloudWatch Event:  A Cloud Watch Event with the AuthorizeSecurityGroupIngress event pattern to trigger the Lambda Function.